snanda85/snanda85.github.io/posts/technology/_posts/2014-09-14-custom-email-for-free.md

 This step will make the gmail account to recieve the emails sent to your custom email address.
 I am taking an example of Godaddy.
 The steps might be a little different for other domain providers, but the general idea is same.

-1. Sign in to GoDaddy account &rarr; Webspace login &rarr; SetUp
+1. Sign in to GoDaddy account &rarr; Workspace Email &rarr; Click on Set Up
     {% include post/image.html src="free-email-7.png" alt="Setup Email forwarding for the domain" %}
     In the popup dialog, select your domain name and click Submit
 2. Click "My Account" &rarr; Email &rarr; Launch